BlueMarbleSpace/hextor/README.md

 4) Adjust any model parameters by editing the file ./input.nml.

+5) Adjust the length of the model integration by setting the value of the "niter" parameter in ./model/driver.f.

-5) Run the script by executing ./runEBM.sh
+6) Run the script by executing ./runEBM.sh

-6) Model output is located in ./model/out/, and optional plots are *.eps files in ./plots/
+7) Model output is located in ./model/out/, and optional plots are *.eps files in ./plots/

+-- The file "tempseries.out" lists columns as: time, temperature, pco2, diffusion